CHTC/chtc-website-source/_uw-research-computing/hpc-spack-install.md

 ## B. Finding Program Packages in Spack

-To see what packages are installed in the current Spack environment, run the command
+Once inside an active Spack environment, you can run the following command to see what packages are installed in the current environment

 ```
 spack find